-&lt;sup>18 The specification generalizes the MA representation estimated by Romer and Romer (2010) allowing different coefficients on the unanticipated adjustments (announced at time t and implemented at time t), on the anticipated correction currently implemented (announced before time t, and implemented at time t), and on the future corrections (announced at time t, to be implemented in the future).
-The possibility of different effects of announced, anticipated and unanticipated corrections is well grounded in the theoretical literature and has already been introduced in empirical work (Mertens and Ravn 2011, Perotti 2013).
+20 The specification generalizes the MA representation estimated by Romer and Romer (2010) allowing different coefficients on the unanticipated adjustments (announced at time t and implemented at time t), on the anticipated correction currently implemented (announced before time t, and implemented at time t), and on the future corrections (announced at time t, to be implemented in the future).
+The possibility of different effects of announced, anticipated, and unanticipated corrections is well grounded in the theoretical literature and has already been introduced in empirical work (Mertens and Ravn, 2011; Perotti, 2013).
 Our MA representation is augmented by a number of auxiliary equations that capture the nature of the plan via the correlation between the unanticipated and announced components of fiscal plans.
-As discussed in the text, to save on degrees of freedom we take into account the intra-temporal correlations between the revenue side and the expenditure side of the adjustment interacting the total adjustment in the primary surplus with TB or EB dummies.
+As discussed in the text, to save on degrees of freedom we take into account the save and the save and heterogeneity in the response of output growth to TB and spending-based adjustments interacting overall fiscal shocks with TB and EB dummies.